June 12-13, 2024 | Columbus, Ohio

 A. Concrete Grain Silo Assessment and Repair

 Join us for an engaging discussion on the structural assessment and repair techniques for concrete grain silos.
-In this session, we will explore several innovative approaches to assessing silo integrity, including a diverse range of nondestructive methods and cutting-edge drone technology for accurate baseline comparisons along with carbon fiber repair solutions that can be utilized in certain applications.
+During this session, we will explore several innovative approaches to assessing silo integrity, including a diverse range of nondestructive methods and cutting-edge drone technology for accurate baseline comparisons along with carbon fiber repair solutions that can be used in certain applications.
 Leave this session with insights shaping the future of silo maintenance and structural integrity.

 Speaker Name: Cheyenne Wohlford